DataDog/datadogpy/CONTRIBUTING.md

         return super(Hosts, cls)._trigger_class_action('GET', 'totals')
 ```

-Notice the addition of the new class we're inheriting `ActionAPIResource` in addition to the new function `totals`.
-This new `totals` function utilizes the `_trigger_class_action` method from that class and appends `totals` to our URI.
+Notice the addition of the new inherited class `ActionAPIResource`, and the new function `totals`.
+This new `totals` function calls the `_trigger_class_action` method from that class and appends `totals` to our URI.

-Now we can use our new SDK and call the following methods with varioud params and request bodies:
+Now you can use your new SDK and call the following methods with various params and request bodies:
 * Hosts.totals()
 * Hosts.get()
 * Hosts.delete()